ory/.github/profile/README.md

 - Registration, Login and Account management flows for passkey, biometric, social, SSO and multi-factor authentication
 - Pre-built login, registration and account management pages and components
-- OAuth2 and OpenID provider for single sign on, API access and machine-to-machine authorization
+- OAuth2 and OpenID Connect provider for single sign on, API access and machine-to-machine authorization
 - Low-latency permission checks based on Google's Zanzibar model and with built-in support for the Ory Permission Language